logologo

 Is Mexico Safe? - Safety in Mexico

-Murder rates are up 16% in 2018, the highest they have ever been.
-This broke the record for the highest murder rate in Mexico set in 2017.
-There were 33,341 murders reported in 2018, compared to the roughly 29,000 reported in 2017 (which also set the standing record at the time).
-There are however things that should be noted for these statistics.
+For historical context, murder rates were up 16% in 2018, the highest they had ever been at the time.
+There were 33,341 murders reported in 2018, compared to the roughly 29,000 reported in 2017 (which also set the standing record at that time).
 Mexico only began to record the murder rate in 1997.

 – Why Are the Murder Rates So High in Mexico